Relevant previous post: The Illusion of Transparency

 I use this mainly as a prior for thinking about more common subtle social signals.

-For subtle hints involved in flirting, there’s an obvious test: take the usual classroom full of undergrad psych students, pair them up, have them do some stuff, then ask them afterward (a) whether they were flirting with their partner, and (b) whether their partner was flirting with them.
+For subtle hints involved in flirting, there’s an obvious test: take the usual classroom full of undergrad psych students, pair them up, have them do some stuff, and record it.
+Afterward, ask each person if they were flirting, then have a bunch of other people watch the recording and guess whether the person was flirting.
 Of course this has been done before, producing a paper with far too small a sample size to be taken very seriously, but it at least gives a qualitative baseline.
-Results:
+Results [EDIT-TO-ADD: that paper is confusing and I'm not sure exactly what those numbers mean, my interpretation might be completely wrong; there's a couple people in the comments who think the numbers mean something else but I'm not sure yet]:

 | Female | Flirted | 18% |